How it works

 Identity mismatch

-A system can't resolve the user, so the system is excluded from this query.
+A system cannot resolve the user, so the system is excluded from this query.
 The response carries an honest provenance note.

 Scenario